sebastianpfischer/investment-portfolio/docs/basic_tutorial.rst

 Basic Tutorial
 ==============

-In this small tutorial, we will go through the 3 necessary steps to create and manage your portofolio:
+In this small tutorial, we will go through the 3 necessary steps to create and manage your portfolio:

 - Create the project
-- Prepare the portofolio
+- Prepare the portfolio
-- Add stocks to the portofolio
+- Add stocks to the portfolio

 1. Create the project
 ---------------------